 (b) except in respect of an emergency in relation to which a state of emergency has been declared.

-[Section 45 inserted by No. 22 of 1974 s.
+[Section 45 inserted: No. 22 of 1974 s.
 8.]

 46. Validation of acts done in anticipation of emergency regulations

 Where any acts are done before the commencement of any emergency regulations made under this Part, and by virtue of those regulations those acts would have been valid and lawful if those regulations had been in force when the acts were done, the acts shall be deemed to have been validly done under the authority of this Part.